ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

   - merging 2 nodes when one is the descendant of the other
   - merging 2 nodes when they have the same parent

+The sentence `John likes Yoko.` show that merging two nodes when they have a same parend and a same tag is not a good idea.

 Be sure this procedure is correct (is it always relevant to merge 2 nodes with the same parents?).
 An other way to proceed is:
   1. apply Name Entity Recognition
   2. in the __original sentence__ merge all consecutive words of the same type